Per Jonsson: Career

-Per Jonsson's first appearance in a World Final was in 1987 at Amsterdam's Olympic Stadium.
+He became the Swedish Champion for the first time in 1986 and the following season won it again before making his first appearance in a World Final, in the 1987 Individual Speedway World Championship, held at Amsterdam's Olympic Stadium.
 The final was held over two days and the 22-year-old finished 5th on both days and was classed as 5th overall.
-He qualified for the 1988 World Final at Vojens in Denmark and equalled his 1987 result by finishing in 5th place.
-Also in 1988, Jonsson won the famed Golden Helmet of Pardubice in Czechoslovakia, the oldest speedway race in the world.
-Jonsson became the first Swedish winner of the Golden Helmet since Leif Enecrona in 1968.
+He was now considered one of the leading riders in the world.